spectrocloud/librarium/docs/docs-content/troubleshooting/pcg.md

 ## Scenario - VMware Resources Remain After Cluster Deletion

-In the scenario, a VMWare workload cluster is deleted, and later re-created with the same name, the resources from the previous cluster may need to be cleaned up properly.
+In the scenario where a VMWare workload cluster is deleted and later re-created with the same name, the resources from the previous cluster may need to be cleaned up properly.
 This can cause the new cluster to fail to provision.
 To address this issue, you must manually clean up the resources from the previous cluster.
-Use the following steps to clean up the resources.
+Use the following steps for guidance.

 :::info